 Core classes: Language Arts, Math, Science, and Social Studies daily.
-Enrichment classes: Computer Science (one class per week), Spanish (three classes per week), Art (two classes per week), Music (two classes per week) and Physical Education (M-Th).
+Enrichment classes: Computer Science, Spanish (three classes per week), Art (three classes per week), Music (two classes per week) and Physical Education (M-Th).

 Math.
 There are two math tracks: standard and advanced.
 Students are placed in math on the basis of screening tests, classroom performance and standardized test results.

 Advanced track: 5th grade (Advanced Math), 6th grade (Pre-Algebra), 7th grade (Algebra I) and 8th grade (Geometry).

 Standard track: 5th grade (Math), 6th grade (Advanced Math), 7th grade (Pre-Algebra) and 8th grade (Algebra I).

 Mini-electives: Middle School Students may choose from several mini-electives offered throughout the year.
 The following mini-electives have been offered at HPFS:

 Yoga, Digital Photography, Geology, Foods, Basketball, Chess, Advanced Art, Knitting, Wrestling, Recycling, Outdoor Adventures, Literature, Lawn Games, Board Games, Academic Debate, Environmental Science (Go Green), Badminton, Business Enterprise, Cooking, Guitar and Marine Biology